Devesh2007-10/Hello-Doctor/README.md

 and here we show a bell symbol and asks if you want to create a alaram.

 # NOTE
-home page should have a tool bar of 3 lines at right top there you can see your profile and change your language (but prescription language does not change)
+home page will have a tool bar of 3 lines at right top there you can see your profile and change your language (but prescription language does not change)